louisesykes198/The-Crochet-Nook/README.md

 #### **Registration Page**

+Welcome to the registration page for The Crochet Nook!
+Here, new users can create a personal account to start sharing their crochet projects, explore others’ work, and connect with a creative community.

 The registration form includes fields for a username, a secure password, and password confirmation.
 Helpful password guidelines are listed to ensure your account stays safe.

 At the top, the navigation bar allows quick access to key areas of the site:

-- Home
+Home

-- Add Project
+Add Project

-- Crochet Projects
+Crochet Projects

-- Login
+Login

-- Register
+Register

 The page design keeps a soft, welcoming tone with a light blue background, easy-to-read fonts, and a simple, user-friendly layout—just like a cozy crochet nook!